-Fine Treehouse BuildingTo discuss your treehouse plans and dreams
+Fine Treehouse BuildingTo discuss your treehouse dreams

 just email us or call 510-852-2250 or use this handy form

 FROM: Wikipedia: A tree house, tree fort or treeshed is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
 Tree houses can be used for recreation, work space, habitation, and observation.
 FineTreehouseBuilding: We would add "rejuvination, meditation, and procreation" to the list of possible uses.
 And know that a true treehouse is one that is supported by and or encompasses one or more trees into its interior space, that puts the occupant in friendly contact with a living tree and the larger and older the tree the more soulful the effect.
 What effect is that?
 There is something profound about being immersed in the quiet flow of chi energy radiating from a living tree that brings on a peaceful, mindful state of being, that promotes holistic health and wellbeing.
 It is not coincidental that some of the world's foremost spiritual leaders have sought the shelter of a tree or trees to connect with their higher power: e.g. Buddha reaching enlightenment under the Bodhi tree; Jesus finding solace in the "Garden of Gethsemane", etc. Trees are sacred to most all aboriginal peoples everywhere, and for good reason.

 That's a trick heading, folks.
 I, John Henry Lionheart, am a sole proprietor.
 I am licensed by the state of California to serve the citizenry as a "general contractor".